Review of Phonak’s Study on Spheric Speech Clarity: Evaluating the Research Behind AI-Driven Hearing Aid Innovation

 3. Generalizability

-The AI model was trained on 22 million samples, which sounds extensive, but the types of noise, languages, accents, or contexts covered are not fully disclosed.
+The team trained the AI model on 22 million samples, which sounds extensive.
+However, they have not fully disclosed the types of noise, languages, accents, or contexts included.
 This raises questions like:

 • Does it work equally well across different cultural or language backgrounds?